Stanley-Ugo/Play.Catalog/README.md

 # Play.Catalog
-A system than manages gaming inventory for a gaming platform built in the microservices architecture and uses RabbitMQ for inter-service communications
+A system that manages gaming inventory for a gaming platform built in the microservices architecture and uses RabbitMQ for inter-service communications